 CCIR – Refers to an analog video and television standard published in 1982 by International Telecommunication Union - Radiocommunications sector.
 This became the dominant video standard used for monochrome video in Europe and several other regions around the world.
 It is characterized by interlaced video running at 25 frames per second (50 fields per second) with a standard screen resolution of 752 pixels by 582 lines.
 In parts of the world where the standard power frequency is 60 Hz, such as North America, a different standard is used.
 See EIA for a description.

 CMOS – Complementary Metal Oxide Semiconductor.
-Typically used for µ-processor or memory chips.
+Originally used for µ-processor or memory chips.
 Can also be used to design image sensors.
 In the past, image sensors using CMOS technology had major drawbacks in the areas of noise and shutter technology, thus making them less interesting to use than CCD sensors.
-Today, new generations of CMOS imagers have alleviated many of these issues enabling them to serve as reasonable alternatives to CCDs for many applications.
+Today, new generations of CMOS imagers have alleviated many of these issues enabling them to overtake CCDs as the dominant type of image sensor used in machine vision cameras, as well as many other types of cameras.

 C-Mount – A standard type of lens mount using screw threads to attach the lens securely to the camera, even in high-vibration factory environments.
 Because of the diameter of the C-mount opening, these lenses typically cannot be used on imagers with a format larger than 4/3” in diameter.

-CoaXPress interface – A relatively new point-to-point serial digital interface standard for machine vision cameras.
-CoaXPress uses traditional coaxial cables, similar to those used for older analog cameras, but adds a high bandwidth chipset capable of operating at up to 6.25 Gbps per cable (over 6X Gigabit Ethernet speeds).
+CoaXPress Interface – A point-to-point serial digital interface standard for machine vision cameras.
+CoaXPress uses traditional coaxial cables, similar to those used for older analog cameras, but adds a high bandwidth chipset capable of operating at up to 12.5 Gbps per cable (more than 12X Gigabit Ethernet speeds).
 It supports cables in excess of 100 m in length without repeaters or hubs.

 CS-Mount – Similar to the screw-in C-mount, CS-mount has been used extensively in the security industry where smaller cameras and imagers are common.
 Due to focal length differences, adapters are available to enable C-mount lenses to be used on CS-mount cameras, however the reverse is not possible.
 A CS-mount lens cannot be used on a C-mount camera.